Economy of the Soviet Union: New Economic Policy (1921–1929)

 By early 1921, it became apparent to the Bolsheviks that forced requisitioning of grain had resulted in low agricultural production and widespread opposition.
-As a result, the decision was made by Lenin and the Politburo to try an alternative approach.
+As a result, Lenin and the Politburo decided to try an alternative approach.
 The so-called New Economic Policy (NEP) was approved at the 10th Congress of the Russian Communist Party (Bolsheviks).

 Everything except "the commanding heights", as Lenin put it, of the economy would be privatized.
 The commanding heights included foreign trade, heavy industry, communication and transport among others.
 In practice this limited the private sector to artisan and agricultural production/trade.
 The NEP encountered strong resistance within the Bolshevik party.
 Lenin had to persuade communist skeptics that "state capitalism" was a necessary step in achieving communism, while he himself harbored suspicions that the policy could be abused by private businessmen ("NEPmen").

 As novelist Andrei Platonov, among others, noted, the improvements were immediate.
 Rationing cards and queues, which had become hallmarks of war communism, had disappeared.
 However, due to prolonged war, low harvests, and several natural disasters the Soviet economy was still in trouble, particularly its agricultural sector.
 In 1921, widespread famine broke out in the Volga-Ural region.
 The Soviet government changed its previous course and allowed international relief to come in from abroad, and established a special committee chaired by prominent communists and non-communists alike.
 Despite this, an estimated five million people died in the famine.

 Armenian Soviet Socialist Republic

 The Soviet-era republic's centralized economy forbade private ownership of property with an income.
-Privately owned farms in Armenia were collectivized and put under the control of the state starting in the late 1920s, however this was frequently met with vigorous opposition by the peasantry.
-During the same period (1929–1936), Armenia's industrialization process was also launched by the government.The socialist economic system and socialist ownership of the means of production, which come in two forms: state property and cooperative and collective-farm property, form the basis of the republic's economy.
+Privately owned farms in the Armenian SSR were collectivized and put under the control of the state starting in the late 1920s, however this was frequently met with vigorous opposition by the peasantry.
+During the same period (1929–1936), Armenia's industrialization process was also launched by the government.
+The socialist economic system and socialist ownership of the means of production, which come in two forms: state property and cooperative and collective-farm property, form the basis of the republic's economy.
 The legislation authorizes small private ventures of individual peasants and craftsmen based on their own labor and forbids the exploitation of the labor of others, in addition to the socialist system of economy, which is the major type of economy in the Republic.
 The official economic plan sets and directs the Republic's economic course.
-By 1935, the gross product of agriculture was 132% higher than that of 1928, and the gross product of industry was 650% more than that of 1928.However, the 1930s economic revolution came at a high price: it destroyed the conventional peasant family and village institution and caused many people who lived in the remote countryside to relocate to cities.
+By 1935, the gross product of agriculture was 132% higher than that of 1928, and the gross product of industry was 650% more than that of 1928.
+However, the 1930s economic revolution came at a high price: it destroyed the conventional peasant family and village institution and caused many people who lived in the remote countryside to relocate to cities.
 As private enterprise was essentially brought under government control, it came to an end.